JuliaDynamics/TransitionsInTimeseries.jl/docs/src/tutorial.md

 fig
 ```

 Thresholding the p-value results in a loss of information and therefore should only happen as a last step.
-It is typically done to obtain Boolean "flags" of in which time windows a significant transition has been detected.
-This can be done using the [`transition_flags`](@ref) function, which gives Boolean timeseries of true/false given a confidence level for the p value.
+It is typically done to obtain Boolean "flags" for which time windows a significant transition has been detected.
+This can be done using the [`transition_flags`](@ref) function, which gives Boolean timeseries of true/false given a confidence level for the p value:

-preferable to be avoided.
-For automation purposes it might however be unavoidable.
-Here we show an example where we consider that both the variance and the AR1-regression coefficient need to show a p-value below 0.05 for a transition to be indicated in a binary sense:

 ```@example MAIN
 threshold = 0.05